mschvx/bandit-writeups/Level-12/Level-12.md

 ```

 I repeated this process until the `file` command reported `ASCII text`.

-### 5. Retrieving the Password
-Once the final file was human-readable, I used `cat` to read its contents.
-This allowed me to identify the password for the next level.
+From this, I was able to determine the password for the next level.